mhagenow01/FBFransac/README.md

 <div align="center"> Table 1: FAMrec Combinatorial Testing Results </div>

 We find that our system is able to recognize objects across a variety of shapes and sizes, though we still believe the algorithm can be improved as far as reliability.
-In particular, our method had a challenge with the wrench model.

-ADD MORE DISCUSSION.

-ADD NOTES ON PERFORMANCE!
+In particular, our method had a challenge with the wrench model which was often mistaken as a series of screws.
+Such a classification is still a potential issue with our formulation where smaller geometry with similar local scales can be found within larger geometry.
+As future mitigation, we propose to cull the scene space as objects are found and do mesh identification ordered by decreasing volume.
+More details are below.

 #### Recognition with Point Cloud Noise
 We desire to use our algorithm with point clouds from real 3D scenes, which requires some level